-Pianos About Town at a Glance:
+About the Pianos About Town Program:

 Pianos are acquired through donations made by community members looking for a new home for their used instruments.
 Pianos are picked up, free of charge, from their previous homes and brought to a storage area where they are cleaned, tuned, prepped for painting, and readied for the outside elements.
 After that, the painting begins.
 Selected local artists spend approximately two weeks painting their piano in downtown Fort Collins, outdoors in a public location when weather permits.
 Once painted, each finished piano enters into rotation at Pianos About Town locations throughout Fort Collins.
 Area businesses play a key role in the success of the project by “adopting” the painted pianos and covering them during inclement weather.